Couples therapy: Oxytocin

-There has been interest in use of the so-called love hormone – oxytocin – during therapy sessions, although this is still largely experimental and somewhat controversial.
-Some researchers have argued oxytocin has a general enhancing effect on all social emotions, since intranasal administration of oxytocin also increases envy and Schadenfreude.
-Also, oxytocin has also the potential for being abused in confidence tricks.
+There has been interest in using oxytocin during therapy sessions, although this is still largely experimental and somewhat controversial.love hormone Some researchers have argued oxytocin has a general enhancing effect on all social emotions, since intranasal administration of oxytocin also increases envy and Schadenfreude.
+Also, oxytocin has the potential for abuse in confidence tricks.

 Popularized methodologies

-Although results are almost certainly significantly better when professional guidance is utilized (see especially family therapy), numerous attempts at making the methodologies available generally via self-help books and other media are available.
-In the last few years, it has become increasingly popular for these self-help books to become popularized and published as an e-book available on the web, or through content articles on blogs and websites.
-The challenges for individuals utilizing these methods are most commonly associated with that of other self-help therapies or self-diagnosis.
+Although results are almost certainly significantly better when professional guidance is utilized, numerous attempts to make the methodologies generally available via self-help books and other media are available (see especially family therapy).
+In recent years, self-help books have become increasingly popularized and published as e-books available on the web, or through content articles on blogs and websites.
+The challenges for individuals utilizing these methods are most commonly associated with those of other self-help therapies or self-diagnosis.

-Using modern technologies such as Skype VoIP conferencing to interact with practitioners are also becoming increasingly popular for their added accessibility as well as discarding any existing geographic barriers.
-Entrusting in the performance and privacy of these technologies may pose concerns despite the convenient structure, especially compared to the comfort of in-person meetings.
+Using modern technologies such as Skype VoIP conferencing to interact with practitioners is also becoming increasingly popular for the added accessibility as well as discarding any existing geographic barriers.
+Entrusting the performance and privacy of these technologies may pose concerns despite the convenient structure, especially compared to the comfort of in-person meetings.